wirelane/ecrterm/README.md

 ```
 git tag -a v$(python setup.py --version) -m 'description of version'
 ```
-Use this tag to create a release with the same version in github afterwards.
+Push the tag to github and then use it to create a new release with the same version.